Royal Rumble (2005): Main event match

 The main event was the Royal Rumble match.
 Before the match, Kurt Angle stole Nunzio's number and replaced him in the match.
 The participants divided into their brands and fought against each other, working together to eliminate Muhammad Hassan, the thirteen entrant (who had garnered heat at the time).
 Scotty 2 Hotty, the fifteenth entrant, was attacked by Hassan during his entrance and never entered the match.
 Angle, the twentieth entrant, dominated upon entering until Shawn Michaels eliminated him.
 Angle came back to eliminate Michaels and attacked him.
 The final four participants remaining were Batista, John Cena, Edge, and Rey Mysterio.
 Edge fought with Mysterio, executing a spear to eliminate Mysterio.
 Cena and Batista then eliminated Edge as he was attacking them.
 Cena tried to perform an FU on Batista but Batista countered.
 Batista then attempted a Batista Bomb, but was countered with a headscissors takedown by Cena, sending both over the top rope and touching the floor at the same time.
 The referees for the Raw brand believed Batista to be the winner while the SmackDown! referees believed Cena to be winner.
-WWE Chairman Vince McMahon came to the ring, in the process legitimately tearing both his quadriceps muscles when his knees were caught on the apron, with the planned finish and attempt to restart the match botched, and ordered the match to be restarted with the final two participants.
+WWE Chairman Vince McMahon came to the ring in a fit of rage, in the process legitimately tearing both of his quadriceps muscles when his knees were caught on the apron.
+With the planned finish and attempt to restart the match both botched, McMahon ordered the match to be restarted with the final two participants.
 Batista eliminated Cena following a spinebuster to win the match.

 Aftermath

+Raw

 The following weeks on Raw surrounded Batista's choice of which champion to face at WrestleMania 21.
 Triple H devised a scheme to have Batista almost run over by a limousine resembling John "Bradshaw" Layfield (JBL)'s, so Batista would challenge JBL instead of himself.
 Batista became aware of the scheme and chose to face Triple H for the World Heavyweight Championship at WrestleMania, thus leaving the Evolution stable in the process.
 He won the title, and their feud continued until he was drafted to SmackDown! on June 30.
 Batista remained champion until the January 13, 2006, episode of SmackDown! when he vacated the title due to injury.